blackboxlogic/Cos470/FinalExam.md

 Write the number of the definition next to the matching word.
 Not all words and definitions have a match, *if they don't match, don't match them*.

-1. A declarative markup language used which simplifies the creation of a UI for a .NET desktop app.
+1. A declarative markup language which simplifies the creation of a UI for a .NET desktop app.
-1. A generic data structure which stores key-value-pairs and has efficient O(1) lookup operations.
+1. A generic data structure which stores key-value pairs and has efficient O(1) lookup operations.
 1. A type of function which calls itself.
-1. A Cross-platform, open-source development platform supported by Microsoft.
+1. A cross-platform, open-source development platform supported by Microsoft.
 1. A keyword which prevents two threads from executing in a code block at the same time.
 1. A keyword which modifies things so they belong to the type itself, *not to an instance* of the type.

 * xaml
-* .net Framework
+* .Net Framework
+* yield
 * winforms
-* .net Core
+* .Net Core
 * HashSet<T>
-* static
 * readonly
-* yield
 * break
-* .net Standard
+* .Net Standard
+* static
 * Dictionary<T>
 * lock
 * Contains()

 ### Write a Function (10 points)
-Write a function which takes a string and returns how many "condescending" letters are in the string. (g, j, q, p, and y).
+Write a function which takes a string and returns how many "descending" letters are in the string (lowercase g, j, q, p, and y).
 It could be used like this
-`int condescending = CountCondescendingLetters("Ping pong?
+`int descending = CountDescendingLetters("Ping pong?
 Yes please!"); // Should be 4`
 ```